bburns/PyVoyager/README.md

     > vg clips

-to generate all available color movies.
+to generate all available movies.

 Then these clips can be assembled into movies (one per system and then one overall movie, as specified in db/movies.csv) with